opentx/lua-reference-guide/handling_gps_sensor_data.md

-# Replacement for getValue('latitude') and getValue("longitude")
+# Handling GPS Sensor data

 #####Overview

-With OpenTx 2.1 it is possible to multiple GPS sensors, each with their own user-assigned name.
+With OpenTx 2.1 it is possible to multiple GPS sensors, each with their own set of telemetry values which may have user-assigned names.

+Value names are case sensitive and may include some or all of the following:
+ - GPS (latitude and longitude)
+ - GSpd (speed in knots)
+ - GAlt (altitude in meters)
+ - Date (gps date converted to local time)
+ - Hdg (heading in degrees true)

 This example demonstrates getting latitude and longitude from a sensor with the default name of 'GPS'

 ```lua
 local gpsValue = "unknown"